vasuki-re/IStanPdf/README.md

 - **App Size:** IStanPdf is larger than a typical utility app because it bundles LibreOffice binaries, which power the DOCX operations.

 - **UI:** The interface is functional but not fully polished yet.
 Micro-optimizations for accessibility are planned.
+- **Monolith Architecture:** Every operation code is in singleton MainActivity.It is easier to code but to hard to debug and update changes.I'll refactor the app in later updates to use different architecture for development.

+---

+## 📋 TODOs

+- [ ] **Refactor Architecture:** Refactor code from monolith to a better architecture for easier debugging.
+- [ ] **Compress PDF:** Introduce Compress PDF feature.
+- [ ] **Optimize DOCX:** Optimize DOCX operations.
+- [ ] **Auto DOCX Repair:** Introduce auto DOCX Repair feature to fix structural issues in DOCX making it difficult to be saved.

 ---